 Most function sounds are self explanatory.
-The following additional explanations may

-Compressor: Charges the air tanks so they are full of compressed air to work
+The following additional explanations may be of interest.
+Compressor: Charges the air tanks so they are full of compressed air to work the brakes.
 Primer: A pump used to remove air from the fuel lines and fill them with diesel, otherwise the engine would not start.